 - “Willful” with “maladaptive”

 - “Disorder” with “dysregulated stress cycle.”

 And we need to ask ourselves: How did we lose our compassion for children?
-For it is that quality that lie at the heart of true diagnosis.
-Without it we’re just ticking off boxes.
+For it is that quality that lies at the heart of true diagnosis.
+Without it, we’re just ticking off boxes.